yetanotherchris/witcher3-fandom/README.md

 # witcher3-fandom

-Witcher 3 Fandom wiki pages scraped to markdown using Claude.
+Witcher 3 Fandom wiki pages scraped to markdown using Claude, mostly used to test if Claude Code (v4.6 Opus) could do it.

 3,268 pages from [witcher.fandom.com](https://witcher.fandom.com) converted to markdown, organised by category.